Study with us

-Churchill College, including the Archives Centre, is covered by the Freedom of Information (FOI) Act which comes into force in January 2005.
+Churchill College, including the Archives Centre, is covered by the Freedom of Information (FOI) Act which came into force in January 2005.
 The websites of the Information Commissioner’s Office and the National Archives include further information about FOI.
 Details of Churchill College's publication scheme.

 This policy statement relates specifically to Churchill Archives Centre and has been drawn up using the advice of the staff of the National Archives given at various professional training events.
 It is not a guide to FOI.

 We welcome enquiries about our collections and the Centre itself.
 Under the terms of the FOI Act, you are able to make an FOI request for information by putting your enquiry in writing to the Centre (by e-mail or letter), giving details of your name, postal or email address and describing the information you are seeking.
 You are also able to specify the format in which you would prefer the information to be supplied.
 We have 20 working days to respond to your request (although we aim to do so as quickly as possible).
-There may be charges associated with answering your request (for example in providing photocopies) and we will advise you of these.
+There may be charges associated with answering your request (for example in providing copies) and we will advise you of these.
 Please note that there are currently no charges for visiting the Archives Centre and taking digital photographs of material.

 We are keen that material in our care is open and accessible as far as possible.
 However, within some of our collections, some files or documents are closed and are not available for consultation.
 The reasons for these closures generally fall into four categories: